 Introduction to the Cairo Language

-Cairo is a domain-specific programming language designed for provable, verifiable computation, particularly within the context of zero-knowledge systems like Starknet, a Layer 2 (L2) network on Ethereum.
+Cairo is a programming language designed for provable, verifiable computation, particularly within the context of zero-knowledge systems like Starknet, a Layer 2 (L2) network on Ethereum.

 Cairo is purpose-built to enable STARK-based proofs of program execution.
 This allows computations to be verified efficiently off-chain and then proven on-chain with succinct, trustless proofs.